-Students in the doctoral program must also: complete a minimum of 1,500 hours of clinical externship that includes 475 hours in direct service (with the initial year of practicum training in the IPS Center for Psychological Services and additional training in both secular and nonsecular off-site clinical settings); pass a comprehensive examination, author and defend a doctoral dissertation, and complete 2,000 hours in an APPIC-member pre-doctoral internship.
+Students in the doctoral program must also: complete a minimum of 1,500 hours of clinical externship that includes 475 hours in direct service (with the initial year of practicum training at Catholic University of America's Counseling Center and additional training in both secular and nonsecular off-site clinical settings); pass a comprehensive examination, author and defend a doctoral dissertation, and complete 2,000 hours in an APPIC-member pre-doctoral internship.

-This program adopts as its training model the Practitioner-Scholar model, which is based upon guidelines developed by the National Council of Schools and Programs of Professional Psychology (NCSSP).
+This program adopts as its training model the practitioner-scholar model, which is based upon guidelines developed by the National Council of Schools and Programs of Professional Psychology (NCSSP).
 The training model includes principles of the IPS Catholic Christian Meta-Model of the Person (CCMMP).